ibm-cloud-docs/account/iam-userid_keys.md

 To delete an API key that is not your own, but you have access to manage, go to the API keys page.
 Then, select the **All user {{site.data.keyword.cloud_notm}} API keys** option from the **View** menu to find the API key.
 {: tip}

-## Deleting an API key using the CLI
+## Deleting an API key by using the CLI
 {: #delete_user_key-cli}
 {: cli}